-Film Africa is the Royal African Society’s annual festival celebrating the best African cinema from across the continent.
-Now in its sixth year, the festival has become a key platform for African cinema in London and the UK.
+Film Africa is the Royal African Society’s annual London festival, celebrating the best African and African diaspora cinema from across the continent.
+Now in its eighth year, the festival has become a key platform for African film in London and the UK.

-From Friday 27 October - Sunday 5 November 2017, we'll be bringing another exciting film programme of films to 10 venues across London.
-This will be accompanied by a vibrant series of events, including director Q&As, talks and discussions; professional workshops and master classes; school screenings and family activities; The Industry Forum; and Film Africa LIVE! music nights.
+From Friday 2 - 11 November 2018, we'll be bringing another exciting film programme of films to six venues across London.
+This will be accompanied by a vibrant series of events, including director Q&As, talks and discussions; professional workshops and master classes; school screenings and family activities; parties; and our highly popular Film Africa LIVE! music nights.

-In 2016, Film Africa presented a wide-ranging programme of 58 films from across 22 African countries, including 33 World, European, UK or London premieres.
-We also hosted 23 filmmakers and talent from the continent and the diaspora and a further 32 industry experts and guest contributors who helped to bring the programme to life through Q&As, talks and panel discussions.
+In 2017, Film Africa presented a wide-ranging programme of 40 films from across 27 African countries, including 22 World, European or UK premieres.
+We also hosted 12 filmmakers and talent from the continent and the diaspora and a further 16 industry experts and guest contributors who helped to bring the programme to life through Q&As, talks and panel discussions.

 BAOBAB AWARD FOR BEST SHORT FILM